Combe Mill … a place to discover

 Because the beam engine has failed in 1912, power to drive the woodworking machinery was derived from portable steam engines that was parked in the yard and connected to the line shafting.

-Students of Oxford Brooks University have researched the lives of some of the Mill workers
+Students of Oxford Brookes University have researched the lives of some of the Mill workers

 1086 Recorded in Domesday Book